Rochdale Borough Council delivers public services to over 220,000 residents in Rochdale, Heywood, Middleton and the Pennines.

 – Reflect diversity of Rochdale borough community

-Being a member of the Without Walls consortium is of significant value as we work to achieve these aims, providing subsidised access to high-quality touring work, a network of peers with a wealth of experience, training, guidance and exemplary models of working.”
+Being a member of the Without Walls network is of significant value as we work to achieve these aims, providing subsidised access to high-quality touring work, a network of peers with a wealth of experience, training, guidance and exemplary models of working.”

 Impact on local community